-OA is most common in larger joints that support weight such as the spine, hips, and knees.
+OA is most common in larger joints that support weight, such as the spine, hips, and knees.
 It is also common in active joints like the hand and feet.
-Common symptoms include:
+Common problems are:

 - Mild to severe pain in a joint, especially after overuse or long periods of rest

-- Creaking or grating sound in the joint
+- Creaking or grating sounds in the joint

 - Swelling, stiffness, and problems moving the joint, especially in the morning